Waziup/waziup.io-old/content/tutorials/usecases/_index.md

 - [Weather station](tutorials/usecases/weather): Develop a complete weather station.
 - [Cattle management](tutorials/usecases/cattle): Monitor cattle position with this special collar.
 - [Waste management](tutorials/usecases/waste): Build a smart bin warning you when it is full.

+All the components can be bought from the [IoT catalog](https://www.iot-catalogue.com/usecases).